How to Hook Up a Generator

 How to Connect a Portable Generator to a Home

 Buying an emergency generator is a great first step in protecting your family from power failure.
 But, even the most diehard prepper cannot predict the next power outage.

-There 2ways to connect a portable gas generator to a home: plugging in each appliance with individual cords or powering a circuit panel using a transfer switch.
+There are 2 ways to connect a portable gas generator to a home: plugging in each appliance with individual cords or powering a circuit panel using a transfer switch.

 Cords vs Power Transfer Systems

 During storm season the biggest question we get is: "What's the difference between extension cords, generator cords, and using a switch?"